JadenF404/EAMS-Android-Project/README.md

 # Event Attendance Management System (EAMS)

 EAMS is a mobile application designed to handle event registration and attendance tracking for university events.
-Built for Android devices, it provides tailored features for **Attendees**, **Organizers**, and **Administrators**
+Built for Android devices, it provides tailored features for **Attendees**, **Organizers**, and **Administrators**.

+Created as term project for SEG2105 at the University of Ottawa.

 ---